Fully local Reshetikhin-Turaev theories: Anomalous TQFTs and reduced central charge

-\subsection{Action of $\Spin(3)$ via $\mu$.}
+\subsection{Action of $\Spin_3$ via $\mu$.}

-The Cobordism Hypothesis yields a change-of-framing action of $\mathrm{O}(3)$ on the $3$-dualizable objects and morphisms in the $3$-category $\mrE S\fus$.
+The Cobordism Hypothesis yields a change-of-framing action of $\mathrm{O}_3$ on the $3$-dualizable objects and morphisms in the $3$-category $\mrE S\fus$.
 In our case, those assemble to the full underlying groupoid $\iota_{>0}\mrE S\fus$, because every object is $3$-dualizable \cite{bjs}.
-The absence of lower homotopy groups forces the subgroup $\Spin(3)$ to act via $\pi_3 =\bZ$, defining a (necessarily scalar) $3$-automorphism~$\mu(X)$ on each simple object~$X$.
-A unit local change in $3$-framing acts via the generator of $\pi_3\Spin(3)$, and we conclude
+Upon restriction, the group~$\Spin_3\to \mathrm{O}_3$ must act via its lowest homotopy group $\pi_3 =\bZ$, defining a multiplicative $3$-automorphism of the identity of~$\mrE S\fus$.
+This gives a $3$-automorphism~$\mu(X)$ on each object~$X$, which is a scalar when~$X$ is simple.